Mobile Suit Gundam 0083: Stardust Memory: Plot

-With the Federation fleet crippled, Delaz moves to the operation’s second phase: the capture of an agricultural space colony.
+With the Federation fleet crippled, Delaz moves to the operation's second phase: the capture of a space colony undergoing relocation.
 While Federation command assumes a lunar drop is the target, Delaz alters the trajectory toward Earth itself.
-To counter this, Albion docks with the Anaheim Electronics factory ship La Vie en Rose, where Kou is entrusted with the Gundam GP03 “Dendrobium Orchis.”
-Outfitted with an immense weapons platform and multiple I-field shields, the Dendrobium grants Kou firepower equal to a small fleet, representing Anaheim’s ultimate escalation in the Gundam Development Project.
+To counter this, Albion docks with the Anaheim Electronics factory ship La Vie en Rose, where Kou is entrusted with the Gundam GP03 "Dendrobium."
+Outfitted with an immense weapons platform and multiple I-field shields, the Dendrobium grants Kou firepower equal to a small fleet, representing Anaheim's ultimate escalation in the Gundam Development Project.

-The final battles see Kou clash with Gato’s Neue Ziel, a massive Zeon-built mobile armor with unmatched speed and firepower.
+The final battles see Kou clash with Gato's Neue Ziel, a massive Zeon-built mobile armor with unmatched speed and firepower.
 Their duel epitomizes the personal rivalry that has grown since Torrington.
-Despite Kou’s desperate efforts and the deployment of the Federation’s Solar System II laser array, the counteroffensive fails: the colony breaches defenses and crashes into Earth, devastating the North American grain belt and causing a global food crisis.
-This man-made cataclysm secures Delaz’s objective of shaking confidence in the Federation and stirring Zeon loyalism.
+Despite Kou's desperate efforts and the deployment of the Federation's Solar System II laser array, the counteroffensive fails: the colony breaches defenses and crashes into Earth, devastating the North American grain belt and causing a global food crisis.
+This man-made cataclysm secures Delaz's objective of shaking confidence in the Federation and stirring Zeon loyalism.

 In the aftermath, the Federation leadership scapegoats the Albion crew.
-Captain Synapse is court-martialed and executed for disobeying political orders, while Kou is dishonorably discharged, though his sentence is later quietly reduced.
+Captain Sinapus is court-martialed and executed for disobeying political orders, while Kou is dishonorably discharged, though his sentence is later quietly reduced.
 Nina is left estranged after revelations of her past ties to Gato.
 More broadly, Operation Stardust provides the pretext for the Federation to authorize the Titans, a special task force charged with crushing anti-Federation movements, setting the stage for the harsher political order depicted in Mobile Suit Zeta Gundam.